FEC Says That Candidates Can Use Campaign Funds For Child Care

 Two dozen Democratic members of Congress, as well as former Democratic presidential candidate Hillary Clinton, wrote letters to the FEC in support of Grechen Shirley.
 They argued that a ruling in her favor would make it easier for other women and working parents to run for office.

-The decision comes as a record number of women run for the U.S. House, and as motherhood takes on an increasingly visible role in politics: At least two candidates have breast-fed their children in campaign ads, and Illinois Democratic Sen. Tammy Duckworth recently became the first sitting U.S. Senator to give birth.
+The decision comes as a record number of women run for the U.S. House and as motherhood takes on an increasingly visible role in politics: At least two candidates have breastfed their children in campaign ads, and Illinois Democratic Sen. Tammy Duckworth recently became the first sitting U.S. Senator to give birth.